ietf-wg-acme/acme/draft-ietf-acme.md

 : The string "simpleHttp"

 token (required, string):
-: The value to be provisioned in the file.
+: The value to be used in generation of validation JWS.
 This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
-It MUST NOT contain any non-ASCII characters.
+It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

 ~~~~~~~~~~
 {
   "type": "simpleHttp",
-  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ+PCt92wr+oA"
+  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA"
 }
 ~~~~~~~~~~

 A client responds to this challenge by signing a JWS object and provisioning it as a resource on the HTTP server for the domain in question.
-The payload of the JWS MUST be a JSON dictionary containing the fields "type", "token", "path", and "tls" from the ACME challenge and response (see below), and no other fields.
+The payload of the JWS MUST be a JSON dictionary containing the fields "type", "token", and "tls" from the ACME challenge and response (see below), and no other fields.
 If the "tls" field is not included in the response, then validation object MUST have its "tls" field set to "true".
 The JWS MUST be signed with the client's